Click link below for full report.

 Extenders Effective for 5 Years:

-Additional first-year depreciation deduction (“bonus depreciation”) equal to 50 % of the adjusted basis was allowed for certain qualified property acquired and placed in service before January 1, 2015 (January 1, 2016 for certain property with a longer life) and applied to both the regular tax and the alternative minimum tax.
+Bonus Depreciation: Additional first-year depreciation deduction (“bonus depreciation”) equal to 50 % of the adjusted basis was allowed for certain qualified property acquired and placed in service before January 1, 2015 (January 1, 2016 for certain property with a longer life) and applied to both the regular tax and the alternative minimum tax.
 PATH expands the assets eligible for bonus depreciation and extends bonus depreciation for 5 years subject to the following schedule:

 50% for 2015-17